-- Diltiazem is contraindicated in patients with a history of or suspected Wolff-Parkinson-White (WPW) syndrome. - Medications should be administered cautiously in frail or debilitated patients; lower doses should be considered. - Be cautious in rate controlling patients in rapid atrial fibrillation (A Fib) who may be compensating for another disease process such as sepsis or pulmonary embolism.
+- Diltiazem, metoprolol, amiodarone and adenosine are contraindicated in patients with a history of or suspected Wolff-Parkinson-White (WPW) syndrome. - Medications should be administered cautiously in frail or debilitated patients; lower doses should be considered. - Be cautious in rate controlling patients in rapid atrial fibrillation (A Fib) who may be compensating for another disease process such as sepsis or pulmonary embolism.

-- Consider and treat potential underlying causes, e.g., hypoxemia, dehydration, fever. - Wide complex tachycardia should be considered Ventricular Tachycardia until proven otherwise. - Do not administer Diltiazem to wide complex tachycardia. - Signs and symptoms of hemodynamic instability: - Hypotension - Acutely altered mental status - o Signs of shock - Signs of acute heart failure - Ischemic chest pain - If ventricular rate is >150/min, prepare for immediate cardioversion.
+- Consider and treat potential underlying causes, e.g., hypoxemia, dehydration, fever. - Wide complex tachycardia should be considered Ventricular Tachycardia until proven otherwise. - Do not administer Diltiazem to wide complex tachycardia. - Signs and symptoms of hemodynamic instability: - Hypotension - Acutely altered mental status - Signs of shock - Signs of acute heart failure - Ischemic chest pain - If ventricular rate is >150/min, prepare for immediate cardioversion.
 May give brief trial of medications based on specific arrhythmias.
-Immediate cardioversion is generally not needed if heart rate is ≤ 150 . - Adenosine should be administered rapidly though a proximal (e.g., antecubital) vein site followed by a rapid saline flush.
+Immediate cardioversion is generally not needed if heart rate is <150. - Adenosine should be administered rapidly though a proximal (e.g., antecubital) vein site followed by a rapid saline flush. - For best results of vagal maneuver: start with patient's head of bed elevated by 30 degrees.
+While patient performs vagal maneuver sustained over 15 seconds, lay the patient flat and elevate their legs.